ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/README.md

 *<h5>IS1 solve times and '# Black Squares' had a weak-to-moderate negative correlation on 15x15 puzzles (r= -.29).<br>
 GMS correlation strength on the same set of 15x15 puzzles was stronger (r = -.38).<br>*

 *This relationship was essentially the opposite (albeit a weaker form) of that between solve times and '# Open Squares' (more black squares = shorter answers = easier answers).
-Both Friday and Saturday were strongly left-shifted in the FDP, which suggests that most of the overall 15x15 puzzle negative correlation is due to the most difficult days tending to have relatively few black squares.
+Both Friday and Saturday were strongly left-shifted in the FDP, which suggests that most of the overall 15x15 puzzle negative correlation was due to the most difficult days tending to have relatively few black squares.
 For IS1, the within-puzzle day correlations were variable in both strength and directionality, though the Saturday negative correlation was nearly as strong as the overall 15x15 correlation.*

 **<h4>Figure 13.
 Average Answer Length**